 The MIT EHS Industrial Hygiene Program is available to provide help for students and staff experiencing ergonomic issues.
-Each person is encouraged to make changes in their work areas and habits as described in the information provided below.
-If you still need assistance after making some of these changes, please contact us.
+Each person is encouraged to make changes in his/her work areas and habits as described in the information provided below.

 Forearm Pain, Numbness And/Or Fatigue